-RVshareKleinanzeigenCanonical tags tell search engines which version of a page should be considered the authoritative source when multiple URLs contain identical or similar content.
+RVshareKleinanzeigenA canonical tag (also known as a canonicalization tag or rel=canonical) is an HTML element that tells search engines which version of a page should be considered the authoritative source when multiple URLs contain identical or similar content.
+Understanding canonical tags is fundamental to any SEO strategy.

 Canonical tags are suggestions, not directives.
-Search engines may ignore them if they detect errors or inconsistencies.
+Search engines may ignore them if they detect canonicalization errors or inconsistencies in your implementation.

-E-commerce sites face unique canonicalization challenges with product variants, category pagination, and faceted navigation.
+E-commerce sites face unique canonical tagging challenges with product variants, category pagination, and faceted navigation.
+Here are practical canonical tag examples for every scenario.

-Point all product variants to the main product page to avoid duplicate content penalties.
+Point all product variants to the main product page using a canonical tag to avoid duplicate content penalties.

-Strip tracking parameters and sort options from canonical URLs.
+Strip tracking parameters and sort options from canonical URLs to keep canonicals clean.

-Use rel="canonical" to point paginated pages back to the first page or use rel="prev"/"next".
+Use rel="canonical" to point paginated pages back to the first page or use rel="prev"/"next" for proper canonical tagging.

-Filter combinations should canonicalize to the base category page to prevent infinite URL variations.
+Filter combinations should canonicalize to the base category page to prevent infinite URL variations and canonicalization errors.

-Proper canonical implementation requires attention to technical details and consistent application across your site.
+Proper canonical tag implementation in HTML requires attention to technical details and consistent application across your entire site.
+Here's how to use canonical tags correctly.

 <link rel="canonical"